Aargonian/Oxidizing/README.md

 # Oxidizing - Rusty Processing

-Oxidizing is inspired by processing.js.
+Oxidizing is inspired by processing and p5.js.
 It is intended to be a simple framework for writing beautiful visualizations using Rust.

 ## Usage